 This Pumpkin Spice Latte Cake is your favorite Fall beverage in cake form!
-Pumpkin spice flavoured cake with an espresso buttercream.
+Pumpkin spice cake with a coffee buttercream.

 Carrying on with last week’s theme of pumpkin recipes, this week I bring you a Pumpkin Spice Latte Cake!
 It’s been a while since I’ve had a post for you that was riddled with failures, so this one surely won’t disappoint.
 Much to the dismay of the lazy baker in me, what you’re seeing here is actually version #2 of this cake…

 I had been thinking about doing another pumpkin spice latte recipe for a while now, since it’s one of my favourite Fall beverages.
 I made a Pumpkin Spice Latte Bundt Cake last year, and I wanted to translate that into a layer cake for this year.